miklevin/MikeLev.in/_posts/2023-07-27-mike-levin-ai-seo-and-on-his-blog-he-has-copilot-a-i-s-e-o.md

 headline: I Experienced a Nervous Breakdown and Discovered the Benefits of AI-SEO with Copilot on My Blog
 description: Mike Levin shares his experience of recovering from a nervous breakdown and how he came to use Copilot, an AI-SEO plugin for NeoVim, as a tool for journaling.
 He explains the difference between encoding thoughts in writing versus talking, and how it can help develop thoughtful and considered ideas.
 keywords: Mike Levin, AI SEO, Copilot, AI-SEO, Nervous Breakdown, Poconos, Pandemic, Personal Sacrifice, Uprooted, Journaling, Autosuggest, Override Thoughts, Control, Free Will, Encoding, Abstract Concepts, Words, Vim, NeoVim, Vi, Bill Joy, Unix, Operating System, Remote Connection, Dumb Terminals, Keystrokes, Markdown, Text Files, Journaling, Stream of Consciousness, Thinking
-categories: ai, linux, vim, vi, journaling
+categories: linux, vim, vi, journaling, ai
 permalink: /blog/mike-levin-ai-seo-and-on-his-blog-he-has-copilot-a-i-s-e-o/
 layout: post
 group: blog